 U and your money

-It may be necessary to revisit your investment strategy.
-You should focus on maximizing growth and continuing to explore investment opportunities such as UTC's Growth and Income Fund where the investor has the potential to earn capital growth and dividend income.
+With the focus on maximising growth, consideration should be given to the UTC's Growth and Income Fund where the investor has the potential to earn capital growth and dividend income.

 At any age what is required is a judicious mixture of mutual funds, equity and fixed income investments as well as pension schemes that will enable anyone to build a strong pension portfolio to provide future earnings in non working years.

 Develop investing habit

 One way of preparing for the certainty of old age and combating inflation is to develop a regular, consistent and disciplined saving and investing habit.
 This could mean the difference between facing the golden years with peace of mind or aging with financial distress.

 Having payroll deductions made into any of UTC's funds, namely UTC Universal Retirement Fund or UTC TT $ Income Fund or Growth and Income Fund, can ignite the savings habit and create an investment mindset.
 In this way, you assure yourself and your family of having secure, stable and diversified investment during the twilight years.